Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • What is the difference between "Code Assessable", "Accepted Development" and "Impact Assessable" in the context of the Draft City Plan Amendments?

-SGration asked almost 4 years ago
+SGration asked over 4 years ago

 Under the Planning Act, there are three types of assessment: prohibited, accepted and assessable.
 There are two kinds of assessable development: code and impact.